Woburn Dolphinarium: 1972 - 1983

 BACKGROUND

-The attraction was later taken over by animal trainer Martin Lacey, who owned the Great British Circus and renamed Zoo World before closed.
+The attraction was later taken over by animal trainer Martin Lacey, who owned the Great British Circus and renamed Zoo World before it closed.
 The site was redeveloped as a supermarket.

 A news article on the Ocean Park and it history and a possible documentary film can be found HERE.